ppy/osu-wiki/wiki/Tournaments/JOKE/1/en.md

 ### Qualifiers

+Seeding results are calculated based on total score across the 4 qualifier stages.
 The results of the Qualifiers can be found in [this spreadsheet](https://docs.google.com/spreadsheets/d/e/2PACX-1vTdOLsaqPAgF5e9Jn7XGFWykyc6SCxRk46YAkpR0N87gGZQpMbw4uip6HWcHJpZxf1BWe5980u3aI43/pubhtml).

 ## Ruleset